ahsankhanamu/dge-assit-aid/README.md

   - Type safety (TypeScript is friend)
 - **OpenAI Integration** - Helps users write better applications
 - **Email Service** - Keeps users in the loop about their application status
+  - Powered by Resend API for reliable email delivery
+  - Currently limited to admin emails for demo purposes
+  - Can be extended to send emails to any recipient with proper API key configuration

 ## Features 🌟